WeAreDOPE/StarSense/README.md

 - **ogImageAlt:** The alt attr of the og image
 - **formAction:** The target url of the form (Replace it with your own from un-statick, mailchimp etc)
 - **recapchaSiteKey:** The site key for the reCaptcha. **You must create one at https://www.google.com/u/1/recaptcha/admin/create and replace it** If you use unstatic you place the **secret key of the reCaptcha there**
+- **googleAnalyticsId:** The property id (gtag) of the page you want to track.
+You can leave it blank for every page you dont want to track

 ## Menu items